 With the eagerly anticipated recommendation of the Pfizer-BioNTech vaccine for ages 12 and older, many more children are now eligible to be vaccinated against COVID-19.
 This is an important milestone in the pandemic and offers parents and families the chance to protect their children against the virus and its emerging variants.

 The FDA and CDC analysis of Pfizer-BioNTech’s vaccine trials in children ages 12 to 15 found the vaccine to be 100% effective in preventing COVID-19 among trial participants.
-The emergency use authorization and official CDC recommendation signal that the vaccine is safe and effective in children ages 12 and older and that the benefits of the vaccine’s protection outweigh any risks.
-Getting the vaccine helps keep adolescents safe and protected from the risks of COVID-19.
+The emergency use authorization and official CDC recommendation show that the vaccine is safe and effective in children ages 12 and older and that the benefits of the vaccine’s protection outweigh any risks.
+Getting the vaccine helps keep kids and teens safe and protected from the risks of COVID-19.

 “The evidence is clear,” said Sean O’Leary, MD, MPH, a pediatric infectious disease specialist at Children’s Colorado and member of the CDC’s Advisory Committee on Immunization Practices.
 “Not only is the Pfizer vaccine incredibly effective in kids ages 12 and older, it’s incredibly safe.”